 Except, I wanted you to be deserving of all of me.
 There’s the catch.
 I wanted you to be genuine, and trustworthy, and real, and the “you” I started getting to know and really liked and could see myself falling for.
 You were that person for a little while, until your mask fell off.

-What’s interesting is that your mask falling off didn’t actually scare me.
+The funny thing is, your mask falling off didn’t actually scare me.
 At all.
-I would’ve still chosen to stay by your side to continue getting to know you, supporting you in whatever small ways I could, but instead you chose to get rid of me in the most immature of all possible ways.
+I would’ve still chosen to stay by your side to continue getting to know you, supporting you however I could, but instead you chose to get rid of me in the most immature of all possible ways.
 To that last bit, I say: Seriously, grow the fuck up.

 Although a part of me understands why you decided to cut ties, what I don’t understand is why you handled it the way you did.
-But most of all, what I cannot grasp –for the life of me—is why you felt the need to lie.
+Most of all, what I cannot grasp –for the life of me—is why you felt the need to lie.

 I really, truly, sincerely hope you can figure yourself and your life out during this process, because the man you aspire to be –that man I got to know before your mask disintegrated—is incredible.
 Absolutely incredible.
 It was the man I was looking for.
 You’re just not him yet.

 It’s a shame it was such bad timing.
 And it’s a shame you were so reckless with your words and actions.
 You had me going for a while.
 But like I said: I forgive you, because only God knows how many countless times I’ve been forgiven in the past.
 My forgiveness doesn’t justify your recklessness; it simply means that I refuse to let it ruin me.

 Here’s to working on myself again, and to regaining love, that love that has inspired me so deeply and that allowed me to become vulnerable with you despite the risk and the subsequent pain, and despite all of the past experiences that have left scars.
 We’ve all had them, but it’s how we come out of them that counts.